Scutlet/mk8-poltergust/README.md

 Images for tracks, characters, and vehicle parts from Deluxe are already present in this repository, and have even already been properly mapped (though IDs between Wii U and Deluxe do not always match up directly).
 Tracks images from Wave I of the Booster Course Pass are the latest ones that are present here.

 # How to Run
+Navigate to the [releases](https://github.com/Scutlet/mk8-poltergust/releases) and search for the latest one.
+If you're running Windows, you can grab the executable that's included there.
+These are automatically and directly built from the source code.
+Note that you'll likely get a Windows Defender popup when attempting to run the tool for the first time this way.

+If you're running MacOS or Linux, or if you don't want to run random executables from the internet, you will have to run the tool directly from source (see below).

+## Running from Source
+Running from source can be done as follows:
+1. Navigate to the [releases](https://github.com/Scutlet/mk8-poltergust/releases), and download the latest source code (either the `zip` or `tar.gz`).
-First, grab the latest source code.
-To run, you'll need [Python 3.10](https://www.python.org/downloads/) (or later).
-Open up a terminal of choice, navigate to the place where you extracted the source code, and install the dependencies using `pip install -r requirements.txt` (possibly inside a Virtual Environment if that has your preference).
-You can then run the tool through `python poltergust.py`.
+1. Install the latest version of [Python 3.10](https://www.python.org/downloads/).
+1. Open up a terminal of choice, and navigate to the place where you extracted the source code.

-I will likely provide an executable which packages everything together at a later point in time.
+1. Create a new virtual environment using `python -m venv venv`.
+1. Activate the newly created virtual environment using `venv\Scripts\activate.bat` (Windows CMD), `venv\Scripts\Activate.ps1` (Windows Powershell), or `source venv/bin/activate` (MacOS or Linux).
+1. Install the tool's dependencies using `pip install -r requirements.txt`.
+1. Run the tool using `python poltergust.py`.

+If you ever want to re-run the tool after closing your terminal, you'll need to repeat steps 3, 5 and 7.
+You can skip the other steps.

 # Features
 Poltergust supports staff ghost files, player ghost files, and downloaded ghost files.
 It does not support MKTV replays, as their file format is significantly different.